dikotiledon/read-frog/docs/genai-implementation-plan.md

 - Add a Changeset entry announcing GenAI support and describing the SSO tab behavior.
 - Update release notes and support macros to instruct users to stay logged into the Samsung portal.
 - Monitor telemetry/logs after rollout; if session errors spike, raise alerts and coordinate with the Samsung SSO team.

+### 3.10 Conversation Pooling & Recovery
+- **State tracking**: Each provider/baseURL pair has a single pooled chat that persists `parentMessageGuid`, `pendingMessageGuid`, and `pendingSince`.
+TTL eviction still applies (60s by default) so stale chats quietly disappear.
+- **Pending enforcement**: When `acquireGenAIChat` hydrates a lease whose `pendingMessageGuid` is still set, the client immediately skips the chat and schedules a remote delete.
+This avoids "parent message still processing" loops after page refreshes or crashes.
+- **Remote deletion**: `DELETE https://genai.sec.samsung.net/api/chat/v1/chats` now runs before every forced reset.
+The request payload looks like `{"chatGuids":["019ade1b-c2a7-7220-a115-8a2868c2655b"]}` and the API echoes the same array when successful.
+- **Retry budget**: Both translate/read helpers attempt up to `GENAI_CHAT_MAX_RECOVERY_ATTEMPTS` (currently 3) before failing fast with `[GenAI] Unable to obtain an available chat conversation`.
+Each attempt either reuses a healthy lease or provisions a fresh conversation.
+- **Operational logging**: Every reset includes `reason` metadata (`stale-pending-message`, `chat-error-4`, `pending-message`, HTTP status) so we can correlate console logs with Samsung portal outages.

 ## 4. Environments, Build, & Permissions
 - **Browser permissions**: `wxt.config.ts` now whitelists `https://genai.sec.samsung.net/*` in both `permissions` (for `tabs`/`cookies`) and `host_permissions`.
 Keep Chromium/Edge/Firefox manifests in sync whenever Samsung changes hostnames.